pasuder/nsh-app/README.md

 #### ``new_network``

+Create new network using existing layers.

 Parameters:

 *   ``name`` - ``string`` - name of created network
 *   ``layers`` - ``string,string,...`` - sequence of names of layers used to create network

 #### ``new_kohonen``

+Create new Kohonen network.

 Parameters: